 What happens to your recycling

 Once all the recycling is sorted and separated into different types of materials, this is sent to manufacturers who make it into new products.
-The majority of your recycling is reprocessed in the UK (around 85%) Plastic items are sent to a facility in Turkey where they are recycled into items such as garden furniture and children's toys.
+The majority of your recycling is reprocessed in the UK (around 85%).

 Your food waste is taken to an anaerobic digestion plant near Cassington.
 Anaerobic digestion uses micro-organisms to break down food waste, in the absence of oxygen, inside an enclosed system.
 As it breaks down it gives off methane, which is collected and converted into biogas and used to generate electricity, heat or transport fuels.
 It also creates a nutrient-rich digestate that can be used as a fertiliser for agriculture and in land regeneration.

 Any plastic items mixed in with the food waste, including carrier bags and liners, will be removed at the start of the process and sent to an Energy Recovery Facility to be recycled into energy.